PazAT/Support-Deck-Builder/README.md

 	supportCards.txt
 		The name of each support card and the types it requires for its skill.
 The order of names here must correspond to the order of support skills in "supportSkills.txt", otherwise cards will be assigned to the incorrect skill.
-Each entry uses commas to separate items on the same line - the very last entry on a line should have no comma after it.
+Each entry uses commas to separate items on the same line - the very last item on a line should have no comma after it.
 For cards with fewer than three requirements, they are marked with "None" for the excess requirements.

 		Some examples: